root-project/root/tree/ntuple/v7/doc/specifications.md

 The compression settings are encoded according to this formula: $settings = algorithm * 100 + level$.
 See Compression.[h/cxx] for details and available algorithms.

-The meta-data envelope defines additional basic types (see below).

 ### Feature Flags

 Feature flags are 64bit integers where every bit represents a certain forward-incompatible feature that is used